slbauman/multilevel-chess/README.md

 * Add saving and loading of games.

 ## Notes
-* So far this has only been tested and working with [Alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) terminal emulators on an Arch Linux machine.
+* So far this has only been tested with [Alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) terminal emulators in Linux.